-I will turn my hand to most types of design however but usually return to the stylised visions of nature so typical of the early part of the 20th century or the geometric designs of the Art Deco period.
+I can turn my hand to most types of design however but usually return to the stylised visions of nature so typical of the early part of the 20th century or the geometric designs of the Art Deco period.
 I particularly enjoy making decorative lamps or mirrors but over the years have also turned my hand to many other glass items.

 I am also a keen photographer and take all of the photographs of my work myself.

-Regretably I am no longer able to accept orders or commissions.
+Regrettably I am no longer able to accept orders or commissions.